 Upcoming Featured Speaker

-CEEL invites you to an in-person keynote address on October 10, 2024 featuring Dr. Jill Kerper Mora, Associate Professor Emerita from the School of Teacher Education at San Diego State University.
+On October 10, 2024, CEEL had the privilege of welcoming Dr. Jill Kerper Mora, Associate Professor Emerita from the School of Teacher Education at San Diego State University, for a keynote presentation titled "Reaffirming Our Multilingual/Multiliteracies Pedagogical Knowledge Base: Strengthening the Research to Practice Connection".

 Dr. Mora’s career as a biliteracy educator began in Texas where she was an elementary bilingual teacher, a secondary Spanish teacher, and a consultant for the Texas Education Agency’s Region IV Service Center in Houston.
 She has engaged in scholarship, leadership and teaching as a university teacher educator specializing in preparing teachers for work with culturally and linguistically diverse students in Texas, California, and Mexico.
 She brings an international perspective to the arena of Spanish language and literacy education.
 Dr. Mora served as Resident Director of the California State University International Program and Bilingual Teacher Credential Program in Querétaro, Mexico in 2003-2005.
 While serving the CSU in Mexico, Dr. Mora conducted a comprehensive study of the Mexico National Reading Program reforms with a focus on first grade classrooms with her colleague Diane Taboada.